-There are 368,000 Google searches a month for affect vs effect – Houston, we have a problem.
+There are 368,000 Google searches every month for affect vs effect – Houston, we have a problem.

 The words affect and effect cause a lot of confusion.
-So let’s look at the cause and effect.
+So let’s look at the cause and effect of the problem.

 Learning the difference between affect and effect is easy, once you know that one is a verb and one is a noun.